-ALICE® Awareness Week: November 15-19, 2021
+ALICE® Awareness Week: November 13-17, 2023

-As millions of households across Virginia continue to struggle to maintain financial stability in the face of the ongoing COVID-19 pandemic, Rappahannock United Way is bringing attention to the thousands of families in our area who are unable to afford the basics for survival, despite working.
+Rappahannock United Way is bringing attention to the thousands of families in our area who are unable to afford the basics for survival, despite working.

-2020 ALICE Report
+2023 ALICE Report

 Want to help raise awareness of ALICE?

-- Read the 2020 ALICE in Virginia report, which provides data to understand the number of ALICE households in Virginia and how things have changed over time.
+- Read the 2023 ALICE in Virginia report, which provides data to understand the number of ALICE households in Virginia and how things have changed over time.

 - Make sure you are following Rappahannock United Way on Facebook, Twitter, Instagram, LinkedIn, and YouTube to view and share ALICE Awareness Week content.